There’s just something about meals that are served in individual servings that makes one feel special.

 Cook ground chicken in same pan.
 If cooking ground chicken, add a little olive oil.
 Add onions back into pan.
 Cook until done.
 If cooking ground beef, drain most of grease.

 When done, you should have a few tablespoons of oil in the pan with meat.

 Stir flour into meat and cook for a few minutes.

-Pour in 1 cup of milk and continue to stir.
-Quickly add another 3 1/2 cups of chicken or beef broth and continue to stir until it becomes think like a gravy.
+Pour in milk and continue to stir.
+Quickly add broth and continue to stir until it becomes thick like a gravy.
 You can use water in place of the broth but broth is tastier.
-Thickening could take about five minutes depending on how high your heat is.
+Thickening could take up to five minutes depending on how high your heat is.

-For a fancier shepherd’s pie, replace a cup of broth with a Cabernet or port wine.
+For a fancier cottage pie, replace one cup of broth with red wine.

-For individual shepherd’s pies, fill about 3/4ths full with gravy.
+For chosen container/s about 3/4ths full with gravy.
 These short jars took about 3/4 cup each – enough gravy for about 6 servings.